Introduction To Systems Thinking (For Practical People)

 If you have a look at most people’s lives, they either stay the same and don’t improve (too many balancing loops) or they are overwhelmed because they do too much (too many reinforcing feedback loops).

-To prevents this, have a closer look at all of your life areas.
+To prevents this, have a closer look at your life areas.
 Where are your balancing loops?
 Where are your reinforcing loops?
-Do you even have both types of feedback loops in your life?
+Do you have both types of feedback loops in your life?

-How good are you at handling chaos (do you have stable feedback loops)?
+How well can you handle stress and chaos (do you have stable feedback loops)?

 Some Examples: Relaxation Techniques, helpful friends, working at a process-driven company, good work-life balance.